Alejogb1/job-board/blog-data/how-can-i-instantly-assign-a-value-to-a-controller-variable.md

 id: "how-can-i-instantly-assign-a-value-to-a-controller-variable"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 The desire to instantly assign a value to a controller variable is a common one, particularly when dealing with user interfaces or real-time data updates.
 It often arises when we need to bypass the typical asynchronous mechanisms that frameworks like React, Angular, or Vue employ for managing state updates.
 In my own past work, I've frequently encountered scenarios – for instance, when directly controlling a third-party charting library that demands immediate value setting outside the component's render cycle – where directly assigning a value to a controller variable becomes essential.
 The challenge lies in achieving this without triggering undesirable side effects, like uncontrolled re-renders or race conditions.

 Direct assignment, while seemingly straightforward, often creates inconsistencies because the framework’s reconciliation process expects changes to flow through its lifecycle.
 A basic direct variable change might show an immediate visual effect but could be overwritten later by the framework’s update mechanisms, leading to erratic application behavior.
 Therefore, simply assigning a value like `this.myControllerVar = newValue` is often the path of most resistance and can introduce difficult-to-debug issues further down the development path.
 The core issue is that you're essentially stepping outside the normal control flow that these frameworks expect, which is why it often becomes problematic.

 Instead of direct assignment, we need to leverage more specific, albeit potentially slightly more complex, strategies which are suitable for particular cases.
-Often, we aren’t actually trying to *instantaneously* assign a value that bypasses rendering cycles, but rather we want to achieve the result that appears instantaneous *within* a render cycle.
+Often, we aren’t actually trying to _instantaneously_ assign a value that bypasses rendering cycles, but rather we want to achieve the result that appears instantaneous _within_ a render cycle.
 Sometimes, we are talking about bypassing it completely, such as in cases where the controller isn’t a component, but rather some external logic for a third-party library.
 Therefore, the specific methodology depends greatly on the context in which the assignment is required.

 Let’s go through a few ways that I’ve often employed: